Arbaz77khan/Arbaz_Projects/Python/Readme_Python.txt

 					+ : Open for updating
 			closing File : file.close()

+				For Binay file, we use : rb -> read , wb -> write

 			Reading file : data = file.read() - will read full file
 					Multiple ways:
 							data = file.read(2) - will read 2 characters form file.
+If want full content -> empty ()
 							data = file.readline() - will read 1 line form file.
 If need another line add this code again.

-			Writing in file : file.write("This is written in write mode of python")  This can be written in multiple times.
+			Writing in file :  Please note, we always pass the data as a string to write().
+Other datatypes like int, dict will not work here. file.write("This is written in write mode of python")  This can be written in multiple times. file.writeline(L) -> by this we can add multiple paragraph into L(list) and then pass it to writeline. it will print multiple

 		Best way to handle file is using with statement ->